Current Research Projects

-This book will explore what it means to research across and within multicultural contexts.
-We aim to facilitate researchers (novice and expert) to move beyond the quagmire of possibilities of qualitative research, to feel more self-assured and confident in their work.
+This book explores what it means to research across and within multicultural contexts.
+We aim to facilitate researchers (novice and expert) to move beyond the quagmire of possibilities of qualitative research, to feel more self-assured and confident in conducting qualitative research.